 Installation: Simple and straightforward.
 If you bought one specific to your scope it will be a direct bolt-on.
 Otherwise, you simply need to mount the guider like any other guider, in-line with the optics.

 The Hand controller allows you to calibrate the guiding specific to your mount - it learns your mounts specifics and takes about two minutes before being ready for guide mode.
 No need for a computer to operate this unit.
-Once your scope is set up and approximately aligned, you slew the scope to the sun, then use the hand controller to position the solar disk into the Guider's recital until you hear an audible tones, once you are happy with the position of the sun in your eyepiece, you tell the Hinode Solar Guider to "learn" and for the next couple minutes the Guider adapts to the mounts specifics and alignment.
+Once your scope is set up and approximately aligned, you slew the scope to the sun, then use the hand controller to position the solar disk into the Guider's recital until you hear an audible tone, once you are happy with the position of the sun in your eyepiece, you tell the Hinode Solar Guider to "learn" and for the next couple minutes the Guider adapts to the mounts specifics and alignment.
 Once the Solar Guider knows how to make the necessary adjustments to maintain the solar disk perfectly centered - it sends a tone with a light on the controller's led to indicate it is time to set to GUIDE, and the rest, as they say, is history.
 This thing works!